uber-go/fx/config/README.md

     port: ${HTTP_PORT:3001}
 ```

-Upon loading file, YAML provider will look up the HTTP_PORT environment variable
+When it loads the file, the YAML provider looks up the `HTTP_PORT` environment
-and if available use it's value.
-If it's not found, the provided `3001` default
+variable and checks for a value to use.
+If the YAML provider doesn't find a value,
-will be used.
+it uses the provided 3001 default.

-## Command Line Arguments
+## Command-line arguments

 Command line provider is a static provider that reads flags passed to a program and
 wraps them in the `Provider` interface.
 It uses dots in flag names as separators